idonahue/hugo-ianthedesigner/README.md

 Whenever you make changes, Hugo will simultaneously rebuild the site and continue to serve content.
 As soon as the build is finished, LiveReload tells the browser to silently reload the page.

 Most Hugo builds are so fast that you may not notice the change unless looking directly at the site in your browser.
 This means that keeping the site open on a second monitor (or another half of your current monitor) allows you to see the most up-to-date version of your website without the need to leave your text editor.

+## Compiling SCSS/SASS
+Go to the SCSS/ Folder and run `sass --watch .:..` to have the SCSS compile to CSS in the parent director.

+Navigate to: `hugo-ianthedesigner/themes/ianthedesigner-hugo/assets/css/scss/style.scss`